ries-lab/DECODE_Cloud_WorkerAPI/README.md

       - `COGNITO_REGION`: Region for the user pool.
       - `COGNITO_SECRET`: Secret for the client.
 Can also be an AWS SecretsManager secret.
 3. Start the user-facing API with `uvicorn workerfacing_api.main:workerfacing_app --reload --port 8001`.
+4. You can view the API documentation at `http://localhost:8001/docs`.